CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

 🇨🇦

 Canada maintains Trade Commissioner offices in New Delhi (High Commission), Mumbai, Bengaluru, and Chandigarh.
-Despite the reduced diplomatic presence following the Nijjar crisis, TCS officers continue to provide market intelligence, qualified contact introductions, and sector-specific guidance for Canadian exporters.
-Capacity is reduced but functional.
+Following Prime Minister Carney's February-March 2026 state visit and the resumption of CEPA negotiations, TCS India staffing is being restored and service capacity is increasing.
 Book a market briefing through the TCS client portal before committing to travel or partner engagements.
 TCS India →

 🏢